SchrodingerZhu/area-exam-survey/writing/main.typ

 collect 0 acc = acc
 collect x acc = collect (x - 1) (Vec::push acc x)
 ```
-Notice that in the guest language, although the `Vec<i32>` in managed by `Rc` down to the low-level runtime, we do not explicit mark it in the high-level syntax.
+Notice that in the guest language, although the `Vec<i32>` is managed by `Rc` down to the low-level runtime, we do not explicit mark it in the high-level syntax.
 The `Rc::make_mut()` function is an existing function in Rust's `alloc` library, which is roughly doing the following operation:

 ```rust
 impl<T : Clone + ?Sized> Rc<T> {